 The crunch and clunk of gripping your feet into the ice using the toe spikes of your crampons becomes second nature as you find a way to scramble up a jagged veil of thick, glistening blue toned ice.
 All before lowering yourself down it with the top rope belay.

 If you can, while taking a few seconds of rest balancing in a small ice grove, take the time to look behind you a little.
-The Rocky Mountain panorama is always hugging you while you explore these mighty details that are burrowed within its basin.
+The panorama of the the Rocky Mountains in Banff is always hugging you while you explore these mighty details that are burrowed within its basin.

-Skiing in the Rocky Mountains – Banff Sunshine Village Resort
+Skiing in Banff in the Rocky Mountains – Banff Sunshine Village Resort

 To finally say, “I’ve skied in Canada” is a dream come true, since it’s all a part of the mountain obsession.
+To say you’ve skied in the Rocky Mountains is an even bigger dream.
 Banff Sunshine Village Resort is a short drive from Banff town where you have three mountains with the most fresh, powder soft snow and incredible views at you disposal.
 Not only that, but by staying in the Sunshine Mountain Lodge at the top of the main cable car line, you can step out of the door and STRAIGHT into the ski action.
 It really adds to the excitement, being one of the first to makes some S’s in the now, as well as shaving time off the ground-village-to-higher-altitude hop.

-The three peaks are easy to navigate when it comes to knowing your skillsets and what level of slope you want to take on from the 3,358 acres of skiable terrain.
-I was here to get back to basics after some ski trauma with a bad instructor, and Ellen from Sweden (who, of course, has winter sport skills in her blood) had me back to my ski-pro-in-training self in no time at all.
+The three peaks are easy to navigate when it comes to knowing your skillsets and what level of slope you want to take on.
+Skiing in Banff means being to take on 3,358 acres of skiable terrain in the Sunshine Village resort alone.
+That meant being able to get back to basics after some ski trauma with a bad instructor, and Ellen from Sweden (who, of course, has winter sport skills in her blood) had me back to my ski-pro-in-training self in no time at all.
 I can’t recommend her enough for beginner training here.

-As a beginner skier looking to move to intermediate level, Lookout Mountain was great for both gentle, scenic runs and steeper slopes to carve out some better technique.
+As a beginner skier looking to move to intermediate level, a winter in Banff spent exploring Lookout Mountain was great for both gentle, scenic runs and steeper slopes to carve out some better technique.
 On one side of the mountain, I practiced on the wider and steeper inclines (like the long Green run: 34) where you were nothing but a speak on white with a wide open view, before moving on the forest lined and wilderness runs on the other side, with names like ‘Miss Gratz’, ‘Pilgrims’ and ‘Cottontail’.

 ‘The Eagles’ is the peak between Lookout mountain and Goat’s Eye Mountain, and is home to the Eagle Basin and the ‘Delirium Dive’ extreme freeride zone where it mandatory for all riders to be equipped with an Avalanche Pack.
 Goat’s Eye, while sporting a long Blue Run (71), is the place for those seeking Black and double Black adrenalin routes.
 However, the runs from Lookout mountain eventually connect with the basin of Goat’s Eye, so not all is lost when taking on lighter runs, since you will get to sample it in some form.
 For more Green and blue runs aside from Lookout Mountain, Mount Standish is the area to explore.